MicrosoftDocs/fabric-docs/docs/onelake/security/data-access-control-model.md

 Defining RBAC permissions for the internal shortcut is not allowed and must be defined on the target folder located in the target item.
 Since defining RBAC permissions is limited to lakehouse items only, OneLake enables RBAC permissions only for shortcuts targeting folders in lakehouse items.

-The table below specifies whether the corresponding shortcut scenario is supported for defining OneLake RBAC permissions.
+The next table specifies whether the corresponding shortcut scenario is supported for defining OneLake RBAC permissions.

 | Internal Shortcut scenario | OneLake RBAC permissions supported? | Comments |
 | ---- | ---- | --- |